Emrah2014/lworkshop/README.md

 # lworkshop
-This is a demo application for workshop
+This application is going to be bootstrap create app.
+I did a bit more changes